XueruZhang68/Design-for-constrained-OofA-experiments/README.md

   - Construction S1: systematic construction of COofA-OAs under Model (4)
   - Construction S2: systematic construction of COofA-OAs under Model (5)

+- `Numerical results`:
+  - OAs used in Tables: orthogonal arrays used in Constructions to yield the COofA-OAs in Tables 1-2 and S1-S2

+  - Figures-code:  R code of Figures 1 and S1
+    - Figures 1: R code of Figure 1
+    - Figures S1(a): R code of Figure S1(a)
+    - Figures S1(b): R code of Figure S1(b)

+  - Tables-code:  code of Tables 1, 3, S1 and S2
+    - Table 1: R code of Table 1
+    - Table 3: R code of Table 3
+    - Table S1: R code of Table S1
+    - Table S2: R code of Table S2

+  - Figures-data: RData of Figure 1
+    - Figure 1.RData

+  - Tables-data: RData of Table 1 and 3
+    - Table 1 (Cases 1-13).RData: RData of Cases 1-13 in Table 1
+    - Table 1 (Cases 14-26).RData: RData of Cases 14-26 in Table 1
+    - Table 3 (Cases 1-18).RData: RData of Cases 1-18 in Table 3
+    - Table 3 (Cases 19-27).RData: RData of Cases 19-27 in Table 3

+  -